-Generally speaking, the more severe an injury is, and the more permanent the loss, the higher the value for pain and suffering tends to be.
-For instance, the value of a lost leg is much greater and may require a much higher settlement than a broken ankle from which there is a full recovery.
+Generally speaking with car accidents, the more severe an injury is, and the more permanent the loss, the higher the value for pain and suffering tends to be.
+For example, a traumatic amputation is of greater value or worth a higher settlement than a broken limb.

 An accident case is made up of several components, all of which ensure the settlement is full and just.
 Items that must be included in the calculation are:

-- Actual inability or limitations: Accounts for any activity you can no longer do as a result of the accident.
-This also accounts for the physical pain you’ve endured since the accident and what you will likely suffer in the future.
+- Actual inabilities or limitations: Accounts for any activity you can no longer do as a result of the accident.
+Additionally, this would include physical pain endured since the accident and what you may suffer in the future.

-Some of these factors are easier to calculate than others.
+Some of these factors are more simple to calculate than others.

 What are the factors that can result in a larger settlement?

-Here are a few factors that can result in a larger settlement:
+Not all accidents or injuries are equal.
+Factors that can result in a larger settlement include: